vikejs/vike/examples/vue-full/readme.md

-Example of using `vite-plugin-ssr` with Vue that showcases all of `vite-plugin-ssr` features:
+Example of using `vite-plugin-ssr` with Vue that showcases many features.

+For a simpler example, check out [/examples/vue/](/examples/vue/).

+Features:
  - Client-side Routing (+ usage of `navigate()`)
  - Data Fetching
  - Pre-rendering (+ usage of the `prerender()` hook)